How to Find Work Teaching English in Italy

 First of all, it must be clearly and honestly made clear that finding teaching jobs in Italy has become increasingly complex given strict work visa EU regulations and the many protectionist regulations that now exist.
 That does not mean it is not possible to find work, but it does make the process far more difficult than it was in the past.

-Language schools start in September or October and finish up in May or June, and so contracts are typically nine to 10 months.
-There are also summer camps in June and July, but August is when the entire nation, sensing some inner call like baby sea turtles, makes a mad dash for the sea.
+Language schools in Italy start in September or October and finish up in May or June, and so contracts are typically nine to 10 months.
+There are also summer camps in June and July when many short-term jobs can found, but August is when the entire nation, sensing some inner call like baby sea turtles, makes a mad dash for the sea.

 From February or March on is a good time to start looking for jobs as schools have a better idea of who is returning to teach.
 But there are also many jobs that open up very close to the beginning of the school year, sometimes mere days before the first day.
 There are also emergency openings throughout the year.

-I did all my searching on the Web, and in the sidebar I have listed some good links to job lists and other resources.
-Many sites will list your CV for free and, speaking from experience, it is worthwhile to put yourself out there.
+I did all my searching on the web, and in the box-out I have listed some good links to job lists and other resources.
+Many sites will list your Resume / CV for free and, speaking from experience, it is worthwhile to put yourself out there.
 A school that logs in and sees a decent candidate already in the database might not bother to post an ad.